 Skip to Content

-This make-ahead, freezer friendly fried ravioli with marinara is the perfect appetizer for easy holiday entertaining.
+This make-ahead, freezer friendly Fried Ravioli with Homemade Marinara Sauce is the perfect appetizer for easy holiday entertaining.
 It’s quick and easy to make and is always a crowd pleaser.

 Plated fried ravioli with marinara dipping sauce